CodyI20/ARShooter/README.md

 The code based is fairly well structured.
 It is robust, reusable and decoupled with customizability of various gameplay or visual elements in the inspector.

-*DISCLAIMER* : - None of the assets or textures used were made by me.
-They were dowloaded from freesound.org(for sounds) and Sketchfab(for 3D models and their respective textures).
+*DISCLAIMER* :  None of the assets or textures used were made by me.
+They were dowloaded from freesound.org(for sounds) and Sketchfab(for 3D models and their respective textures);
-               - I am not the creator of the special shaders used for passthrough capabilities.
+                I am not the creator of the special shaders used for passthrough capabilities.